Theme for an Imaginary Western: Background

-The following year, "Theme" appeared on Mountain's Climbing! album.
+The following year, the song appeared on Mountain's Climbing! album.
 Mountain bassist/vocalist Felix Pappalardi, who sang the song with Mountain, had helped produce Bruce's album and brought the song to guitarist/vocalist Leslie West's attention for their album.
-Mountain performed the song at the Woodstock Festival in 1969; this version appeared on the Woodstock 2 album.
+Mountain performed the song at the Woodstock Festival in 1969; this version appeared on the Woodstock Two album.

 In 1988, Bruce teamed up with Mountain guitarist Leslie West, and performed the song again on West's Theme album, which was named after the song.
-West also performed it on Leslie West Live! and the Howard Stern Show.
+West also performed it on Leslie West Live! and The Howard Stern Show.

+The song was also covered by English jazz rock band Colosseum on their 1970 album Daughter of Time.

+Greenslade included the song on their 1974 Spyglass Guest album.